-What are the advantages of triangle shawl in comparison to rectangular scarfs when thinking about design?
-Which was your first triangle shawl?
+What are the advantages of triangular shawl in comparison to rectangular scarfs when thinking about design?
+Which was your first triangular shawl?

 "You can wear a triangle shawl in multiples ways, having it safely wrapped around your neck without having it come off.
 That makes them very functional in everyday life, and at the same time they provide stylish accents.
 But not all triangle shawls are the same - depending on the construction, there‘s countless different design options.
 My first triangle shawl, if I recall correctly, was Mindy Wilkes‘ Holden."

 Can you remember the day when you decided to become a 100% professional designer?
 Was it a special moment for you?

 "I don‘t remember the exact day of my decision, but I do remember the day I cancelled my job.
 A good moment - we clinked glasses in the evening, and I never regretted this decision."